Society-for-Internet-Blaseball-Research/blaseball-api-spec/players.md

 # Players

-Returns individual player stats for a given player id.
+Returns individual player stats for a given player ID.
+More IDs can be added, separated by commas, to get stats for more than one player.

 ## Endpoint